-It is essential to program the system clock period because many of the AD9547 subsystems rely on this value.
-It is highly recommended that the system clock stability timer be programmed, as well.
-This is especially important when using the system clock PLL but also applies if using an external system clock source, especially if the external source is not expected to be completely stable when power is applied to the AD9547.
+It is essential to program the system clock period because many of the AD9548 subsystems rely on this value.
+It is highly recommended to program the system clock stability timer, as well.
+This is especially important when using the system clock PLL but also applies if using an external system clock source, especially if the external source is not expected to be completely stable when power is applied to the AD9548.